You’ve already answered 4 questions, but… correctly?

 Second, the future has been defined as “the time you’ll wish you had done what you’re not doing now.”
 I spent nearly three decades working inside companies, and the best times were when we delivered exciting new-product value leading to strong organic growth.
 Give this gift to the “future you.”
 If you can think of something that will deliver this gift better than improved customer insight… you should go after it.

 At the AIM Institute, we understand the pressures of your job.
 If you want to cross the “knowing-doing” gap, you’ll find us to be pleasant, patient, and eager to support you on your journey.
 To start a conversation, just leave us a note at Contact AIM.
-And please consider our upcoming public workshops in Atlanta and Cambridge, UK… a great way to learn with modest activation energy.
+And please consider our upcoming open workshops in Atlanta and Cambridge, UK… a great way to learn with modest activation energy.